mozilla/legal-docs/en/subscription_services_tos.md

 ## Subscribing to Mozilla Services

-### You’ll Need A Firefox Account
+### You’ll Need A Mozilla Account
-A Firefox account is required to use the Services.
-To create a Firefox account, you will also need to agree to the [Terms of Service](https://www.mozilla.org/about/legal/terms/services/) and [Privacy Notice](https://www.mozilla.org/privacy/firefox/) for your Firefox account.
+A Mozilla account is required to use the Services.
+To create a Mozilla account, you will also need to agree to the [Terms of Service](https://www.mozilla.org/about/legal/terms/services/) and [Privacy Notice](https://www.mozilla.org/privacy/mozilla-accounts/) for your Mozilla account.

 ### Your Privacy
 The [Mozilla Subscription Services Privacy Notice](https://www.mozilla.org/privacy/subscription-services) explains what information is sent when you use the Services and how we handle and share that information.